HarisKordic/HarisKordic/README.md

 - 🌱 I’m currently learning C# and React.js
 - 👯 I’m looking to collaborate on Open source projects and repositories
 - 🤔 I’m looking for help with React and C#
-- 💬 Ask me about Anything You Want :D
+- 💬 Ask me about Anything You Want 😄
 - 📫 How to reach me: kordicharis18@gmail.com
 - ⚡ Fun fact: I played tennis for over 10 years, I love skiing and  I enjoy meeting new like-minded people